therishabh/salesforce-visualforce/README.md

 ## Output tag and OutputLink tag
 **<apex:outputLabel> :** <br/>
 A label for an input or output field.
-Use this component to provide a label for a controller method that does not correspond to a field on a Salesforce object.
+Use this component to provide a label for a controller method that does not correspond to a field on a Salesforce object.<br/><br/>
 **<apex:outputLink>:**<br/>
 This tag creates a link to a URL.
 The below code displays the text www.salesforce.com as a hyperlink text on the visual force page and when this link is clicked the URL specified in the value attribute will be opened.
 The body of an < apex:outputLink > can be text or an image